 Local WDBs may provide program-funded supportive services through the Adult and Dislocated Worker Programs when:

-Note: Participants in follow-up may not receive any program-funded supportive services.5
+Note: Adult and Dislocated Worker program participants in follow-up may not receive any program-funded supportive services.5

 Career planners may provide a program-funded supportive service only if the service is connected to the individual's participation in a career or training service.
 The program-funded supportive service must end when the career or training service ends.
 For example, a participant receives financial assistance for child care while attending training.
 The participant cannot continue to receive the child care assistance after the training ends, unless the participant needs child care to participate in another career or training service identified in his/her employment plan.
 Supportive services alone cannot extend an individual's program participation.6